 After 120 hours of researching and testing flannel sheet sets, including washing and sleeping on 10 of them, we’ve concluded that our favorite so far is L.L.Bean’s Ultrasoft Comfort Flannel Sheet Set.
 These sheets offer the best combination of softness and durability at a really good price.
 They’re among the plushest sheets we tried, and this is one of the few sets that never made us sweat.

-At about $100 for a queen set right now, L.L.Bean’s Ultrasoft Comfort Flannel sheets are an investment.
-But the high-quality, long-staple cotton flannel should stay soft over many seasons, and the sheets come with L.L.Bean’s famous customer service and return policy.
+L.L.Bean’s Ultrasoft Comfort Flannel sheets are an investment, but the high-quality, long-staple cotton flannel should stay soft over many seasons, and the sheets come with L.L.Bean’s famous customer service and return policy.
 These sheets are also a favorite of several Sweethome and Wirecutter staffers, who have used and loved them for years.

 Target’s Threshold Flannel Sheet Set is a solid choice if you’re on a budget.
 These sheets are bulkier than the L.L.Bean Ultrasoft sheets, and not as soft, but they are the softest and warmest budget sheet set we tested.
 We think over long-term use their softness won’t hold up as well as our main pick’s.
 But the Threshold sheets come in great colors and prints, and they will definitely keep you warm.
 And at a typical price of less than $30 for a queen set (and even less than that during Target’s frequent bedding sales), it’s not a big deal if they don’t hold up over the long run.